 The Working-Memory Laboratory is headed by Dr. Nelson Cowan.
 Researchers in this lab explore capacity limitations in working memory and how these limitations develop through childhood.
 Our collaborations generally examine the role of time in forgetting from working memory.

-Working Memory & Cognition Laboratory University of Geneva
+Working Memory, Cognition, and Development Laboratory University of Geneva

-Dr. Evie Vergauwe leads the Working Memory & Cognition Laboratory at the University of Geneva.
+Dr. Evie Vergauwe leads the Working Memory, Cognition, and Development Laboratory at the University of Geneva.
 They research the relationship between attention and working memory with a particular focus on working memory maintenance mechanisms.
 Our collaborations are aimed at understanding working memory performance during multitasking situations.

 Dr. Hebert is an Assistant Professor of Occupational Therapy at Seton Hall University.
 She investigates the relationship between emotion and cognition in activities of daily life.
 Our collaborations primarily focus on the relationship between emotional control and general cognitive mechanisms such as working memory and attention.